bolnel/nelsite1/content/articles/psm-3-certification-exam-preparation.md

 categories = ["Professional growth"]
 +++

 PSM III certification exam is the ultimate challenge for Scrum practitioners.
-Out of all people who passed the PSM I test, only 0.2% went all the way up to level three.
+Out of all people who passed the PSM I test, less than 0.2% went all the way up to level three.

-{{< figure src="/article_images/PSM-holders-Count-Scrum-org.jpg" alt="Number of Scrum.org Professional Scrum Master certification holders on each of the three levels" caption="Screenshot from Scrum.org">}}
+{{< figure src="/article_images/PSM-holders-Count-Scrum-org.jpg" alt="Number of Scrum.org Professional Scrum Master certification holders on each of the three levels" caption="PSM certification holders in 2025">}}

-There are just over 1000 people in the entire world who obtained the PSM III certification.
+There are just over 1200 people in the entire world who obtained the PSM III certification.

 But that statistic doesn't show an untold number of people who attempted the PSM 3 exam, failed, and were discouraged from ever trying again.
 I won't let this happen to you.